AdvancedComputationalDesign-SDU/Assignment1_Template/BRIEF.md

 ---

-**Notes**:

-- **Optional Bonus**: Integrating `skimage` or `OpenCV` is optional and will be considered for bonus points if applicable.
-- **Understanding is Key**: Ensure that if you choose to use these advanced libraries, you understand how they work and can explain their usage in your documentation.
-- **Additional Dependencies**: If you use `skimage` or `OpenCV`, update the installation instructions and dependencies in your `DOCUMENTATION.md` and ensure all dependencies are documented.
+## Contact

-If you have any further questions or need clarification, don't hesitate to reach out.
+If you have any questions or need clarification, please reach out to your instructor.

-**Good luck with your assignment, and happy coding!**

 ---